-Financial Position (continued)
+Financial Position (Continued)

-During 2020, net position increased by \$1,053,891 as total revenues exceeded expenses.
-The increase in net position was primarily a result of an increase in the net amount invested in capital assets of \$758,634 and an increase in unrestricted net position of \$286,032.
+During 2021, net position increased by \$129,325 as total revenues exceeded expenses.
+The increase in net position was primarily a result of an increase in the net amount invested in capital assets of \$631,099 and an increase in unrestricted net position of \$7,324, partially offset by a decrease in unrestricted net position of \$509,098.
 The increase in the net investment in capital assets was attributable to current year additions and principal payments on debt less depreciation.
-During 2019, net position increased by \$1,325,920 (6%) as total revenues exceeded expenses.
-The increase in net position was primarily a result of an increase in the net amount invested in capital assets of \$1,060,572 and an increase in unrestricted net position of \$252,442.
+During 2020, net position increase in the net amount invested in capital assets of \$758,634 and an increase in unrestricted net position of \$286,032.
+The increase in the net investment in capital assets was attributable to current year additions and principal payments on debt less depreciation of \$286,032.
+The increase in the net investment in capital assets was attributable to current year additions and principal payments on debt less depreciation.